lgss/service-design-manual/CONTRIBUTING.md

 ## Process
 Submissions of guidance or revisions should be made as [pull requests](https://help.github.com/articles/using-pull-requests/).
 Each piece of new or heavily revised guidance will be reviewed by a content specialist, who will make sure it stays true to the GOV.UK style as well as the spirit of the manual.

-Once guidance has been submitted it will stay open as a pull request for a few days so that teams throughout GDS and beyond get a chance to review and comment.
+Once guidance has been submitted it will stay open as a pull request for a few days so that teams throughout LGSS and beyond get a chance to review and comment.

 Remember to: